Huawei to sell Honor smartphone unit to Shenzhen government, others in $15 billion deal

 (Reuters) — Huawei plans to sell budget-brand smartphone unit Honor in a 100 billion yuan ($15.2 billion) deal to a consortium led by handset distributor Digital China and the government of its home town of Shenzhen, people with knowledge of the matter told Reuters.

-The plan comes as U.S. restrictions on supplying Huawei Technologies force the world’s second-biggest smartphone maker – after South Korea’s Samsung Electronics – to focus on high-end handsets and corporate-oriented business, the people said.
+The plan comes as U.S. restrictions on supplying Huawei force the world’s second-biggest smartphone maker — after South Korea’s Samsung — to focus on high-end handsets and corporate-oriented business, the people said, declining to be identified due to confidentiality constraints.

-It also indicates little expectation for any swift change in the U.S. perception of Huawei as a security risk following a change in U.S. administration, one of the people said.
+The deal also indicates little expectation of any swift change in the U.S. perception of Huawei as a security risk following a change in U.S. administration, one of the sources said.

-The all-cash sale will include almost all assets including brand, research & development capabilities and supply chain management, the people said.
-Huawei could announce it as early as Sunday, one of the people said.
+The all-cash sale will include almost all assets, including brand, research and development capabilities, and supply chain management, the sources said.
+Huawei could announce the deal as early as Sunday, one of them said.

-Main Honor distributor Digital China Group will become a top-two shareholder of sold-off entity Honor Terminal Co Ltd with a near-15% stake, said two of the people.
+Main Honor distributor Digital China Group will become a top-two shareholder of sold-off entity Honor Terminal, with an almost 15% stake, the sources said.
 Honor Terminal was incorporated in April and is fully owned by Huawei, the corporate registry showed.

-Digital China, which also partners Huawei in businesses such as cloud computing, plans to finance the bulk of the deal with bank loans, the two people said.
-It will be joined by at least three investment firms backed by the government of financial and technology hub Shenzhen, with each owning 10% to 15%, they said.
+Digital China, which also partners with Huawei in businesses such as cloud computing, plans to finance the bulk of the deal with bank loans, the sources said.
+Digital China will be joined by at least three investment firms backed by the government of financial and technology hub Shenzhen, with each owning 10% to 15%, they said.

-After the sale, Honor plans to retain most of its management team and 7,000-plus workforce and go public within three years, the people said, declining to be identified due to confidentiality constraints.
+After the sale, Honor plans to retain most of its management team and 7,000-plus workforce and go public within three years, the sources said.

 Honor declined to comment.
-Huawei, Digital China and the Shenzhen government did not immediately respond to requests for comment.
+Huawei, Digital China, and the Shenzhen government did not immediately respond to requests for comment.

 The U.S. government last year moved to prevent most U.S. companies from conducting business with Huawei — also the world’s biggest telecoms equipment vendor — citing national security concerns.
 Huawei has repeatedly denied being a security risk.